Carmendelope/application-manager/README.md

 ​
 Before installing this component, we need to have the following deployed:​

-* system-model: Application manager access system model to request, update, delete application and connection entities.
+* `system-model`: responsible for requesting, updating and deleting application and connection entities.
-* conductor: required but not used (this dependency will be removed in next release)
+* `conductor`: required but not used (this dependency will be removed in the next release).
-* nalej-bus: Application manager needs to connect to nalej-bus to send the messages related to the deploy and undeploy of an instance, and messages related to add and remove connections
+* `nalej-bus`: necessary for sending the messages related to deploying and undeploying an instance, and to adding and removing connections.
 ​
 ### Build and compile
 ​